+RAN2 already assumed “with RAR and RAR is received from candidate cell” is not needed in Rel-18.
+Therefore, the reason why RAN2 reached the consensus for the assumption may need to be explained.

 In the discussion paper [2], it is observed if RAR is received from the candidate cell, at least the following aspects needs to be discussed in RAN2 and will be potential RAN2 specs impact.

 RAN2 needs to discuss whether the caused data transmission interruption at the source is acceptable, or any specific handling is necessary to avoid it, and specify the result of the discussion.